 Most common investments in Singapore, (like stocks, bonds, and property) are not difficult to understand once you get past the jargon.
 When it comes to complex products like a unit trust or mutual fund, however… it’s a different story.
+And the danger is that you might get sweet-talked into investing in a unit trust without seeing the full picture.

 What is a unit trust?

-A unit trust (or mutual fund, as the wacky Americans call it) is a fund where multiple investors pool their money.
+A unit trust (or “mutual fund”, as the wacky Americans call it) is a fund where multiple investors pool their money.
 A fund manager takes that pool and channels it into a whole bunch of different investments.

 1. A unit trust is a collective investment, not an individual one.